confluentinc/ksql/docs/concepts/time-and-windows-in-ksqldb-queries.md

 ### Out-of-order events

-Frequently, events that belong to a window can arrive late, for example, over slow networks, and a grace period may be required to ensure the events are accepted into the window. ksqlDB enables configuring this behavior, for each of the window types.
+Frequently, events that belong to a window can arrive out-of-order, for example, over slow networks, and a grace period may be required to ensure the events are accepted into the window. ksqlDB enables configuring this behavior, for each of the window types.